Yes if you hold certain passports you are eligible to get on arrival visa.

 No, you can’t get this visa type online.
 As the name suggests, a Dubai visa on arrival is issued at the Dubai airport’s immigraton counter.
 The issued visa will be updated into the AMER and ICA systems after all biometric procedures are completed.

-Apart from belonging to any one of the eligible countries.
-You only need to have your passport with a minimum 6 months validity.
+You should belong to any of the eligible countries, with your passport having a minimum of 6 months validity.

 The process of getting a Dubai on arrival visa is very easy: